3 Vet-Recommended Steps to Prevent Dental Disease in Cats

 • Weight loss

 Dental care can be expensive, and most pet parents quake at the thought of it.
-Where you live, the age, and health of your cat, and the extent of medical treatment needed are all factors when determining the cost of feline dentistry.
+Where you live, your cat’s age and health status, and the extent of medical treatment needed can all affect the price tag on your cat’s dental visit.

-The cost of a tooth extraction for cats can cost $300 – $1300.
-This usually includes bloodwork, x-rays, and cleaning, and medication.
-More severe dental procedures can quickly become more expensive with extractions being the most common reason for higher costs.
+Keep in mind that a feline dental cleaning is far less expensive than a tooth extraction or more advanced care.
+The cost of a tooth extraction for cats can run between $300 and $1,300, which usually includes bloodwork, x-rays, cleaning, and medication.
+More severe dental procedures can quickly become more expensive.

+“When I see a cat with mild or moderate dental tartar or gingivitis, I really try to stress to the owner that coming in for dental cleanings is going to cost less in the long run and also helps to keep their cat healthy and pain-free.
 The dental disease is only going to get worse with time, so by waiting and putting off a cleaning for a year or two, it will ultimately cost more at that time when extractions may be necessary.
-Also, the cat may end up dealing with pain or infection by foregoing the routine cleaning.”
+Also, the cat may end up dealing with pain or infection in the meantime.”

-Regular, consistent dental care is the gold standard when fighting feline dental disease.
-Since most cats over the age of four have some type of dental disease, it’s best to start when your cat is a kitten.
-It can contribute to a longer life-span and happier life for your cat.
+Consistent dental care is the gold standard when fighting feline dental disease.
+Since most cats over the age of 4 have some type of dental disease, it’s best to start when your cat is a kitten.
+This can contribute to a longer life-span and happier life for your cat.

 2. Regular professional dental checkups